 - Advocating for strong organic standards by informing federal policymakers of the critical role of the National Organic Standards Board and public process in maintaining the market for organic foods; supporting consistent, strong enforcement of organic standards, domestically and internationally, and opposing policies and practices that weaken those requirements

-- Advocating for federal policies that support organic food production, including protections for organic farmers from inadvertent environmental contaminants; research to develop regionally adapted seeds and breeds well-suited to organic systems; and, organic supply chain infrastructure expansion that supports small, mid-size and BIPOC producers and decentralizes processing
+- Advocating for federal policies that support organic food production, including protections for organic farmers from inadvertent environmental contaminants; research to develop regionally adapted seeds and breeds well-suited to organic systems; and, organic supply chain infrastructure expansion that supports small, mid-size, and racially minoritized producers and decentralizes processing

 - Partnering with organizations to increase Certified Organic acres by preserving existing organic farmland, transitioning conventional acreage to organic, supporting new organic farmers, and training farmers in regenerative organic practices

-NCG is a co-founder and participant in the National Organic Coalition and member of the Organic Trade Association, bringing the perspective of consumer-owned food co-ops to bear on national advocacy efforts to strengthen and continually improve the national organic standards.
+NCG is a co-founder and member of the National Organic Coalition and member of the Organic Trade Association, bringing the perspective of consumer owned food co-ops to bear on national advocacy efforts to strengthen and continually improve the national organic standards.

 NCG acknowledges that the climate crisis is an existential threat to humankind and poses a significant risk to the food supply.
 NCG supports efforts to reverse global warming backed by rigorous scientific consensus, such as reducing our operations’ greenhouse gas emissions from energy use, refrigerants and wasted food.
 Additionally, we recognize the potential of healthy soils to store carbon through regenerative-organic methods that support soil microbiota for long-term sequestration.
 NCG is responding to the climate crisis in the following ways: